-It is a neuralgic point of Camino de Santiago since in the old schools, in front of the church, is the hostel of pilgrims (to reach it, the walkers must previously cross the beautiful village of San Pedro).
+It is a neuralgic point of The Santiago Way since in the old schools, in front of the church, is the hostel of pilgrims (to reach it, the walkers must previously cross the beautiful village of San Pedro).
 It also highlights the Torre de Leces, one of the stately towers par excellence of the Late Middle Ages.
 The town is located on a high point, with very good views, at 2 kilometers southwest of the capital.

 San Miguel de Ucio

 Village through which the river transits, which then enters the Ardines massif and runs through the interior of the famous Tito Bustillo cave, draining in the Sella very close to the village.
 The village is located 3 km south of the capital of the council.